Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

-A N--anholonomic manifold (or tangent bundle; in brief, we shall write respectively bundle and manifold; we can consider similarly vector bundles) is a nonholonomic manifold enabled with N--connection structure (\ref {whitney}).
-The properties of a N--anholono\-mic bundle/manifold are determined by N--adapted bases (\ref{dder}) and (\ref{ddif}).
+A N--anholonomic manifold (or tangent bundle; in brief, we shall write respectively the terms "bundle" and "manifold"; we can consider similarly vector bundles) is a nonholonomic manifold enabled with N--connection structure (\ref{whitney}).
+The properties of a N--anholono\-mic bundle/manifold are determined by N--adapted bases (\ref{dder}) and (\ref {ddif}).
 A geometric object is N--adapted (equivalently, distinguished), i.e. it is a d--object, if it can be defined by components adapted to the splitting (\ref{whitney}) (one uses terms d--vector, d--form, d--tensor).
-For instance, a d--vector is represented as $\mathbf{X}=X^{\alpha }\mathbf{e}_{\alpha }=X^{i}\mathbf{e} _{i}+X^{a}e_{a}$ and a one d--form $\widetilde{\mathbf{X}}$ (dual to $ \mathbf{X}$) is represented as $\widetilde{\mathbf{X}}=X_{\alpha }\mathbf{e} ^{\alpha }=X_{i}e^{i}+X_{a}e^{a}.$\footnote{ A geometric object can be redefined equivalently for arbitrary frame and coordinate systems; nevertheless, the N--adapted constructions allow us to preserve a prescribed h-- and v--splitting.}
+For instance, a d--vector is represented as $\mathbf{X}=X^{\alpha }\mathbf{e} _{\alpha }=X^{i}\mathbf{e}_{i}+X^{a}e_{a}$ and a one d--form $\widetilde{ \mathbf{X}}$ (dual to $\mathbf{X}$) is represented as $\widetilde{\mathbf{X}} =X_{\alpha }\mathbf{e}^{\alpha }=X_{i}e^{i}+X_{a}e^{a}.$\footnote{ A geometric object can be redefined equivalently for arbitrary frame and coordinate systems; nevertheless, the N--adapted constructions allow us to preserve a prescribed h-- and v--splitting.
+In this paper, we omit details on coordinate transforms of geometric objects (for instance, for the coefficients of linear and linear connections), on vector/tangent bundles or nonholonomic manifolds, which are considered in Refs. \cite {ma,vrflg,vsgg,ijgmmp}.
+Geometrically, all formulas are similar and do not depend on the fact what type of Whitney sum, we use (\ref{whitney}) or (\ref {ws1}).
+There are differences depending on the type of physical theory we model.
+For instance, on $TM,$ the v--components can be related to some "velocity" components, but on $\mathbf{V}$ such v--components are distinguished by non--integrable constraints encoded into the nonholonomic frame structure.
+The h--v--splitting exists naturally (it can be a holonomic or anholonomic one, depending on the type of geometric/physical model we consider) on any vector bundle.
+Such a splitting can be modelled as a local fibred structure on any (for instance, pseudo--Riemannian) manifold by introducing corresponding classes of nonholonomic frames.
+We can introduce the h- and v--decompositions in the same way on $T\mathbf{V}$ and/or $TTM$ fixing a corresponding N--connection structure, with very similar rules of transforms of geometric/physical objects.
+Nevertheless, physical meaning of such objects are completely different for constructions on tangent bundles and nonholonomic manifolds.}